Lopez4163/RealAI_Campaign_Config/README.md

 All prompt logic lives in a dedicated file, making it easy to iterate on prompt design without touching frontend or API code.

+This is the primary area to modify model behavior and output structure.

 ### Prompt Location
 ```bash
 campaign_configurator/app/lib/prompts/prompts.ts
 ```
 ## 🧠 Prompt Variants

-The app uses different prompt functions depending on what the user selects in the form.
-Each prompt receives the same `UserContext` and returns structured output from the model.
+The app uses different prompt functions depending on the selected `campaignType`.
+Each prompt receives the same `UserContext` input. output from the model.

 ### Audience Prompt

-Used when the leed chooses `Targeted audience for my product`.
+Used when the leed selects `Targeted audience for my product`.
 ```ts
 export function audiencePrompt(ctx: UserContext)
 ```
 ### Product Prompt

-Used when the leed chooses `Products that will engage my existing audience`.
+Used when the leed selects `Products that will engage my existing audience`.
 ```ts
 export function productPrompt(ctx: UserContext)
 ```
 The prompt functions accept a `UserContext` object and inject user-provided values (such as `industry` and `description`) directly into the model prompt.